Cat Tips

 Is Squash or Pumpkin Better for Cats?

-Exactly.
-Pumpkin itself is a squash and is pretty good for cats if fed in moderation and as an occasional treat.
+Pumpkin is a type of squash, and it’s one of the best known for being safe and even beneficial for cats when fed in moderation as an occasional treat.

 Is Squash Good for Cats with Diarrhea?